floyd011/datameshsync/expirience.md

 ## Professional Experience

+### AI Agents & Multi-Agent Systems

+-Designed LangChain-based multi-agent pipelines for task decomposition, coordination, and reasoning.
+Focused on agent orchestration for knowledge-intensive tasks.

+### NLP & Transformers

+- Experience with tokenization, embeddings, and transformer architecture (HuggingFace, PyTorch).
+Able to train and evaluate models for intelligent document processing and NLP automation tasks.
+-
+### Local LLM Integration (LLaMA + Ollama)

+- Deployed a fine-tuned version of LLaMA 3 using LoRA/QLoRA for specialization in   documentation-based search tasks.
+- The model is served locally via Ollama, exposing a simple HTTP API.
+- Input prompt includes top-k document chunks retrieved from Qdrant + user query → model generates the final answer or summary.
+- Training used a custom instruction dataset based on the ingested PDF corpus.

 ### 1. Database Change Data Capture (CDC) with Debezium

 - Implemented Change Data Capture (CDC) pipelines using Debezium to capture real-time changes from relational databases such as Microsoft SQL Server, MySQL, Oracle, and PostgreSQL.